hrissan/dtls/README.md

 ## design

-There is reading goroutine, writing goroutine, and ECC offload goroutines.
+There is reading goroutine, writing goroutine, timers goroutine, and ECC offload goroutines.
 They communicate using mutexes, condvars and channels, but do not block each other.

 ### reading goroutine

-Reads packet into the same buffer, parses inplace.
+Reads packet into the single buffer it owns, parses inplace.

-For stateless messages, creates and adds responses to the queue (subject to separate memory limit) and wakes up sending goroutine.
+For stateless messages, creates and adds responses to the dedicated queue (subject to separate memory limit) and wakes up sending goroutine.

 For stateful messages, finds/creates connection context, decrypts records in place, then triggers connection state machine, which sometimes wakes up sending goroutine.